If you've ever felt the frustration of managing multiple online accounts, whether…

 The Shopify Plan

-The price here is $79/month.
-However, you get all the benefits from the first two packages.
+The price here is $79/month, but you get all the benefits of the first two packages.

 The Advanced Shopify Plan